matt77hias/Blog/_posts/2017-09-07-reducing-shader-binding-dependencies.md

 Texture2D< float4 > g_bar_texture : register(REG_T(SLOT_SRV_BAR));
 ```

 This approach reduces the number of implicit binding dependencies.
-Note that, however, some implicit binding dependencies still remain (e.g. the order of RTVs and UAVs bound to the Output Merger stage, etc.).
+Note that, however, some implicit binding dependencies still remain (e.g. the order of RTVs and UAVs bound to the Output Merger stage, the packing layout of constant buffers, etc.).